Loyola College of Social Sciences

-Loyola College of Social Sciences is a government aided Catholic higher education institution run by the Kerala Province of the Society of Jesus in Thiruvananthapuram, Kerala, India.
-It was founded by the Jesuits in 1963.
-It is affiliated with the University of Kerala and prepares students for a PhD in sociology, social work, and management studies.
+Loyola College of Social Sciences, accredited with A++ grade in the fourth cycle by NAAC, is a government aided Catholic higher education institution run by the Kerala Province of the Society of Jesus in Thiruvananthapuram, Kerala, India.
+It was founded by the Jesuits in 1963 and is affiliated with the University of Kerala, offering students the opportunity to pursue a PhD in sociology, social work, and management studies.
+The college offers five postgraduate programs: MA in Sociology, MSW, MA in Human Resource Management (HRM), MSc in Counseling Psychology, and MSW in Disaster Management.
+It also conducts two certificate programs: a Certificate in Library and Information Science (CLISC) and a Post Graduate Diploma in Counseling Psychology, in collaboration with the Centre for the Advancement of Counseling and Extra-Mural Education (CACEE), University of Kerala.

 The college celebrated its golden jubilee in 2012 with the President of India Pranab Mukherjee as guest of honor.